jxtngx/NeMo-lab/docs/tutorials/nemo2-llama3-finetuning-quickstart.md

-# NeMo 2.0 Finetuning Quickstart
+# NeMo 2.0 Llama 3 Finetuning Quickstart

 The steps shown below have been collected from the NeMo 2.0 documentation and tutorials, and help to familiarize with finetuning recipes made available in NeMo 2.0.